dankoster/mux/README.md

 ![production deploy](https://github.com/dankoster/mux/actions/workflows/Droplet.yml/badge.svg)

+I'm working toward a group chat service similar to [Discord](https://discord.com/) but with cooperative game world concepts such as proximity chat similar to [Gather](https://www.gather.town/).

+All from scratch.
+No dependencies.
+No AI.\
+Because building stuff is fun.

+Here's where we're at:
+- Peer-to-peer video chat using [webRTC](https://webrtc.org/)
+- Friends with request/accept mechanics
+- Direct messages between friends with end-to-end [AES-GCM encryption](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)
+- D3 [disjoint force directed graph](https://d3js.org/d3-force) visualization of online users (this is a temporary placeholder for a more robust game-like world)
+- A touch of [SolidJS](https://www.solidjs.com/), [Typescript](https://www.typescriptlang.org/), [D3](https://d3js.org), and [CSS](https://www.kevinpowell.co/resources/#css) on the frontend
+- [SQLite](https://sqlite.org/) and [Deno](https://deno.com/) on the backend
+- Hosted in a tiny droplet of the [Digital Ocean](https://www.digitalocean.com/)

 ------

-#### iteration 4
+### iteration 4 [WIP]
+> Good end-to-end encryption, offline messages, and...
+WIP

 I changed my cryptography standard to [ECDH](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey#ecdh)-[AES-GCM](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt#aes-gcm).

+Implemented fairly robust direct message functionality
-Now direct messages are end-to-end encrypted with a securely shared key.
+- Direct messages are now end-to-end encrypted with a securely shared key.
 This means that the messages can go through the server but only be read by the users.
-That gives us secure message history and offline messaging capability, which paves the way for push notifications.
+- unread messages from friends are automatically fetched when loading
+- Unread message counts are displayed for each friend
+- When opening a chat with unread messages, get all unread PLUS additional history if the number of unread messages is below a minimum threshold.

-Time to clean up the UI
+Time to clean up the UI\
+Then push notifications

 ------
-#### iteration 3
+### iteration 3
+> SQLite, Github Actions, friends, and direct messages

 DenoKV is out.
 DenoKV is trash. 🤬\
 SQLite is in.
 SQLite is awesome! 🤩